wmo-raf/pg4w/README.md

 The components include:

-- **[pg_data_connector](https://github.com/icpac-igad/pg-data-connector)** - Provides an API inteface for importing geospatial data into a postgis database.
+- **[pg_data_connector](https://github.com/icpac-igad/pg-data-connector)** - Provides an API interface for importing geospatial data into a postgis database.
 Currently supports Geojson and Esri Shapefiles

 - **pg_db** - The postgres/postgis database container for storing spatial vector datasets.
 This is the shared database that will be accessed by both **pg_featureserv** and **pg_tileserv.**  The pg_data_connector API will save the spatial files to this database